yuegracezhou/DataEngineeringII/README.md

 Group Members: Fredrik Forsman, Tingting Lyu, Nathalie Borglund, Yujia Liu, Yue Zhou

-> Thank you all for your contributions and great teamwork throughout the project!

 ## ⚙️ Goal

 Scalable, distributed unit testing on 1,000+ open-source Java projects using containerized Python workers, Maven, RabbitMQ, and Docker Swarm.